Wat Si Chum Inscription

-The Wat Si Chum Inscription, formally known as Sukhothai Inscription No. 2, is sema stone bearing inscriptions in the early Thai script, which is most significant as the historical source of the foundation of Sukhkothai in the 13th century.
-Discovered in 1887 by Lt.Gen.
-Lord Samosorn Pollakarn.
-It was eventually deciphered and dated to 1341–1367 during the time of king Maha Thammaracha I, and was expected to be made by Phra Maha Thera Sri Sattha who is the descendant of Srinaw Namthum, founder of the Sukhothai-Si Satchanalai.
+The Wat Si Chum Inscription, formally known as Sukhothai Inscription No. 2, is a sema stone bearing an inscription in the early Thai script.
+It is most significant as a historical source for the foundation of Sukhothai in the 13th century.
+It was discovered in 1887, and was eventually deciphered and dated to 1341–1367, in the reign of Maha Thammaracha I, and is thought to have been made by Phra Maha Thera Sri Sattha who is the descendant of Srinaw Namthum, founder of the Sukhothai-Si Satchanalai.

-The text gives, among other things, the establishment of Sukhothai with more details from the Ram Khamhaeng Inscription; especially the contents related to the political movements of Sukhothai royalty before the Phra Ruang dynasty, that is, the Namthum dynasty, as well as displays the biography of Phra Maha Thera Sri Sattha (พระมหาเถรศรีศรัทธา) during the secular and monastic life.
+The text adds detail to the Ram Khamhaeng Inscription's account of the establishment of Sukhothai.
+It covers the politics of the Sukhothai royalty before the Phra Ruang dynasty, that is, the Namthum dynasty, and carries the life of Phra Maha Thera Sri Sattha (พระมหาเถรศรีศรัทธา) in his secular and his monastic years.